 In life

-This happened in 1890 immediately after the graduation performance at the Imperial Theater School, which, according to tradition, was attended by the monarch with his family.
-Alexander III unexpectedly singled out Matilda Kshesinskaya among all the dancers and told the 17-year-old graduate: “Be the decoration and glory of our ballet!”
-After the performance, without removing theatrical costumes, all the students gathered in a large rehearsal room - to be presented to royal people.
+This happened in 1890 immediately after the graduation performance at the Imperial Theater School, which, according to tradition, was attended by the monarch and his family.
+Alexander III unexpectedly singled out Matilda Kshesinskaya among all the dancers and declared to the 17-year-old graduate: “Be the decoration and glory of our ballet!”
+After the performance, without taking off their theatrical costumes, all the students gathered in the large rehearsal hall to present themselves to the royalty.

-The action was carefully rehearsed, the best graduates were selected in advance from among the first pupils, among whom Kshesinskaya could not be just because she was listed as coming.
+The action was carefully rehearsed, the candidates for the best graduates were pre-selected from among the first students, among whom Kshesinskaya could not be included simply because she was listed as attending.
 And then the first surprise happened - in violation of all the rules, the sovereign asked: “Where is Kshesinskaya?”
 I had to call her.
-After the presentation of the graduates, a gala dinner followed, and Malechka also did not have a permanent seat at the common table.
-And the sovereign again ordered in his own way - he seated Kshesinskaya between himself and the heir, playfully threatening both: “Just look, don’t flirt too much!”
+After the presentation of the graduates there was a gala dinner, and at the common table Malechka also did not have permanent place.
+And the sovereign again ordered in his own way - he seated Kshesinskaya between himself and the heir, playfully threatening both: “Just be careful, don’t flirt too much!”
 At the same time, Nikolai and Kshesinskaya began to communicate closely only two years later.
-But Alexander could not show his son on the train, who after some time had an accident, a photograph of a young ballerina.
-After all, the collapse of the train, in which the emperor was injured, because of which he later fell ill and died early, happened two years before Nikolai met Kshesinskaya.
+But Alexander could not show his son on the train, who some time later had an accident, a photograph of the young ballerina.
+After all, the crash of the train, in which the emperor was injured, because of which he later fell ill and died early, happened two years before Nicholas met Kshesinskaya.

 Photo by Getty Images